 “To train men and women for holy living, for carrying the Gospel to the unreached, and for catalyzing national spiritual awakening”

 West Africa Theological Seminary (WATS) started in April, 1989, when a group of Nigerian and expatriate Christian leaders met to consider the needs of the Church in Nigeria and in particular to determine how to provide sound theological training to as many pastors as possible.
 Led by Rev. Gary S. Maxey of the US, the group moved quickly to establish a strong, academically competent, non-denominational theological seminary, now known as WATS.
 For its first twelve years the seminary (first known as Wesley International Bible College, and later as Wesley International Theological Seminary) was located in Owerri, Imo State, in eastern Nigeria.
 In 2000 the governing Council voted to change the name of the institution to West Africa Theological Seminary (WATS).
 In 2001, the seminary took a giant stride by relocating to Lagos, Nigeria’s commercial capital and the largest city in sub-Saharan Africa.

-Short Form: To train men and women for holy living, for carrying the Gospel to the unreached, and for catalyzing national spiritual awakening.
+Short Form: To train men and women for holy living, for carrying the gospel to the unreached, and for catalyzing national spiritual awakening.